-Agatha Christie books are—perhaps the—bestselling novels of all time.
-By all accounts, she was also a very humble person.
+Before we get to your recommendations, Agatha Christie’s books are probably still the bestselling novels of all time but, by all accounts, she was a very humble person.
 As her grandson, could you tell us what she was like?

-Tell me more about how you chose the Agatha Christie books on your list.
+Tell me how you chose the Agatha Christie books for this list.

 Choosing five was virtually impossible.
 The only thing I give you credit for is that it’s easier than choosing one.
 I’ve always been a huge fan of the early Miss Marples, so I’ve chosen one of those.
 And one Poirot.
 I’ve also picked my favourite book that doesn’t feature those characters.
 After that we have a short story, which gives me an opportunity to talk about her plays.
 Finally, I’ve chosen a biography.
 I think the sum of those gives a fair representation of what she achieved during her long career.

-I love the fact that your first book is Endless Night.
+Your first recommendation is Endless Night, first published in 1967.
 It’s not that well-known, but it’s a real page-turner.

 Yes, though you could say that about many of her books.
 I would have chosen more than five if you wanted all the ones with wonderful plots.